Geofffff/OptimalExecution/README.md

 	- in stock?
 	- in agent environment
 	- currently have a mixture
-- Add more convolutional inputs
+- Add more convolutional inputs [DONE]
 	- This has required a major rework
 	- Need to rework the original non lob market slightly...

 Sunday 26th:
-- Try long run with lower learning rate (0.00005)
+- Try long run with lower learning rate (0.00005) [DONE]
-- Try comparison run with high k (to compare agents)
+- Try comparison run with high k (to compare agents) [DONE]

 Thurs 30th:
 - Maybe we don't need to final action?
 Could just remove it.
+[DONE]
 	- certainly doesn't need to be recorded
-- Fix DDQN problem
+- Fix DDQN problem [DONE]
-- Target network for conv layers?
+- Target network for conv layers? !!
-	- Also combine conv layers
+	- Also combine conv layers !!

 Sat 1st:
 - If same action value then biased towards first - fix